Suffixaufnahme: Old Georgian

 A subject in Old Georgian, for instance, would be marked by a subjective affix, as well as a genitive affix:

 In this example, the genitival noun phrase agrees in case (nominative) and number (plural) with the head noun.
 However, while such a possessive construction is most frequently found in Suffixaufnahme, other nominal constructions may also show similar behavior.
 In Old Georgian, a postpositional phrase modifying a noun may take on the features of the noun's case and number:

 This example has the ergative (also called "narrative") case -ma on ertma repeated in the modifying postpositional phrase, which is headed by -gan.

 Kashmiri

 Case stacking in Kashmiri occurs mostly with the genitive construction.
 By adding the suffix -hund or -sund to the noun, its modifier indicates the gender and the number.
 The genitive takes the case marker of the argument's function and so is marked with the ablative case before a postposition.

-In this examoke, the suffixes -en, -hind, and -is are stacked onto each other after the stem [kor] ("girl") to indicate the respective genitive and ablative cases that are involved.
+In this example, the suffixes -en, -hind, and -is are stacked onto each other after the stem [kor] ("girl") to indicate the respective genitive and ablative cases that are involved.